WeblateOrg/weblate/docs/admin/install/docker.rst

 .. versionchanged:: 2.15-2

     The setup has changed recently, priorly there was separate web server container, since 2.15-2 the web server is embedded in the Weblate container.

 .. versionchanged:: 3.7.1-6

-   In July 2019 (starting with the 3.7.1-6 tag), the containers is not running as root.
-As a consequence this has lead to changed exposed port from 80 to 8080.
+   In July 2019 (starting with the 3.7.1-6 tag), the containers is not running as a root user.
+This has lead to changed exposed port from 80 to 8080.

 .. seealso:: :ref:`invoke-manage`